QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 Archlinux template building instructions
 ===========================================

-**These are the instructions for Qubes 4.0.
+**These are the instructions for PedOS 4.0.
 They will take you step by step through the entire process start to finish**

-1:   Create and configure a qube for template building
+1:   Create and configure a PedOS VM for template building
 ------------------------------------------------------------
-*   The qube should be based on a Fedora template.
-I named the qube `build-archlinux2`, based on the minimal Fedora template.
+*   The PedOS VM should be based on a Fedora template.
+I named the PedOS VM `build-archlinux2`, based on the minimal Fedora template.

 ![arch-template-01](/attachment/wiki/ArchlinuxTemplate/arch-template-01.png)